 It’s important to us that we only juice certified organic produce.
 This means that it is grown without pesticides, herbicides, or chemical sprays.
 This means there is no harmful residue on the produce, and – most importantly – our juices are as sustainable and low-impact on our environment as possible.

 The cold-pressing method uses absolutely no preservatives, so it’s very important that your juices stay cold in the fridge until you’re ready to drink them.
-The maximum shelf-life of our juices is 7 days.
+Each bottle is labelled with its best before date.
 Cold-pressing also ensures that the maximum amount of phytonutrients, enzymes, and vitamins are alive in the bottle, which are all going to be easily absorbed by that awesome body of yours!

 What does "raw" mean?
 What about "unpasteurized"?